Link: https://leetcode.com/problems/merge-sorted-array/

 Solution:

-Topics: sorted order
+Topics: sorted order, in-place

 Intuition